dgcfung/intro-git-github/git.md

 (she's not very nice :confused:)

-1. Let's open Sublime and create a `regina.txt` file inside write the following lines:
+1. Let's open VS Code and create a `regina.txt` file inside write the following lines:

   ```bash
   Is butter a carb?
 These sweatpants are all that fits me right now.